 Internships outside of the United States

 All students (regardless of citizenship) undertaking an internship outside of the United States MUST be registered in the Penn State Travel Safety Network a minimum of 30 days prior to departure.
-Registration requires the purchase of HTH international travel insurance, and attendance at a Penn State Emergency Preparedness Workshop.
-If your internship is in a country subject to a US State Department Travel Warning, you must also complete a Travel Request Form a minimum of 45 days prior to departure.
-Participation in an internship in a country under a Travel Warning is contingent on the approval of the Graduate Council Subcommittee on Student Travel.
+Registration requires enrollment in Penn State's international travel insurance (at no additional cost), and attendance at a Penn State Emergency Preparedness Workshop.
+If your internship is in a country listed on the Penn State Restricted Country List, you must petition the Penn State Global Safety Office for permission to complete your internship there, including carefully documenting the housing, transportation, and emergency support arrangements to ensure your safety.
+Petitions must be filed at least 30 days prior to departure.
 Advance planning is necessary to ensure completion of these requirements in a timely way.

 Terms of Internship

 Employment site: The purpose of the internship is to experience the integration your curricular studies in a professional environment.
 Internships must be with the international arm of organizations in the government, education, business or NGO sectors.
 Internships must be of sufficient breadth and depth so that you may experience the full range of activities within the office.